Consent to Participate in Research

 Confidentiality and Data Sharing

-- The HFC Evaluation Team will collect your full name and an email address.
+As part of this registration process, the HFC Evaluation Team will collect your email address.

 If you have any questions about participation in this study, you may contact the HFC Evaluation Team at [email protected].
 If you have any questions or concerns about your rights and treatment as a research participant, you may contact [email protected].